bhartiy/learnsellacious/pages/07.product/minimum-cart-value/docs.md

 ---
 title: 'Minimum Cart Value'
+taxonomy:
+    category:
+        - docs
 visible: true
 ---

 **Minimum Cart value :**  You can set a minimum price for the users to checkout.
-You  set the minimum cart price 500$ So the buyer can not checkout, If the product price is less than 500$.
+If you set the minimum cart price is 500$ then the buyer can not checkout, If the cart value is less than 500$.

 **You can set the Minimum Cart Price through following steps:**